 Homework 75

-Quizzes 75
+Quizzes 90

-Exam 1 100
+Exam 1 120

-Exam 2 100
+Exam 2 120

-Exam 3 100
+Exam 3 120

 Final 200

-Total 650
+Total 725

-To insure a grade system that is as fair as possible, and since the assessments common to all students and graded identically for all students are the four course-wide exams, the best way to compare the learning of students in different sections with different instructors is using these four common exams.
-Thus, we use the following procedures to calculate the semester letter grades.
+To insure a grade system that is as fair possible, and since the assessments common to all students and graded identically for all students are the four, course-wide exams, the best way to compare the learning of students in different sections with different instructors is using these four common exams.
+SO...